interstice-lab/easdale-seafoods/dev-log.md

 Users on phones and tablets will now see edge-to-edge banners and properly centered content without accidentally swiping side to side.

 Sets a solid CSS foundation for future tweaks and keeps our design consistent across all devices.

+## 🔁 2025-05-21 – Navigation Fix, New Page & Layout Harmonisation

+🆕 Products Page Added

+On index.html > section Product
+Wrapped each card in an <a> to make the entire card clickable, with target="\_self"

+🖼️ Gallery Overhaul

+Converted gallery.html into a true mosaic layout: responsive grid of images with captions

+Updated CSS so the gallery stacks on mobile (single-column) and expands on desktop

+🌐 Navbar Enhancements

+Refactored header/navigation CSS: added subtle box-shadow, hover underline animation, and improved spacing

+Fixed mobile “burger” menu so it only appears under 768 px and desktop links return above that breakpoint

+Centered and even-spaced menu items on desktop for better visual balance

+🎨 CSS Corrections & Cleanup

+Consolidated common styles (buttons, typography, containers)

+Adjusted .hero-banner and .hero-video-footer to reliably overflow full viewport width on all breakpoints

+Tuned product-grid padding/gaps so cards never “crush” against the viewport edges on narrow screens

+Why It Matters:
+Ensures a polished, consistent look across all pages; fixes critical navigation and layout bugs; makes product and gallery sections fully interactive and responsive.